catalinpit/hashnode/ckuu1xc6q00dgnus1h1qwbn94.md

 If you run the application now, you get an error.

-The solution to the error is to add a new property to the Pool configuration.
-All you need to do is to pass the following SSL configuration object to the `Pool` constructor:
+The solution to the error is to add a new property to the pool configuration.
+All you need to do is to pass the following SSL configuration object to the `pool` constructor:

 ```
 ssl: {